SolidWallOfCode/txn_box/doc/future.en.rst

    was an "apply" directive which loaded the :code:`with` context, e.g. regular expression groups and :code:`...` without even trying to do matches.e43se

-*  With support for :code:`do` in each comparison, this may be of more limited utility.
+*  Do_with support for :code:`do` in each comparison, this may be of more limited utility.
 But that would be verbose to (for instance) do something for every tuple with a specific first element if there are multiple cases that match with that element.